 i.
 Manifestation of the spirit.

 ○ Related to a type of spiritual evolution.
-See: “Emanationism.”
+See the chapter: “Emanationism.”

 ○ Can also be a reference to the “Shining Ones.”